McDonald's: Types of McDonald's locations and McDonald's subsidiaries

 McDonald's was forced to maintain pre-existing exterior of the house at their location in Freeport, Maine.

 In the United States, most standalone McDonald's restaurants offer both counter service and drive-through service, with indoor and sometimes outdoor seating.

 In 1994, McDonald's attempted Hearth Express, a prototype specializing in homestyle takeout meals.
 Among the fare offered were meatloaf, fried chicken, and baked ham.
 This experiment started with a single location in Darien, Illinois but closed after one year.

 McDrive

 Drive-Thru, Auto-Mac, Pay and Drive, or "McDrive" as it is known in many countries, often has separate stations for placing, paying for, and picking up orders while the customer remains in their vehicle; it was first introduced in Sierra Vista, Arizona in 1975, following the lead of other fast-food chains.
 The first such restaurant in Britain opened at Fallowfield, Manchester, in 1986.
 In some countries, McDrive locations near highways offer no counter service or seating.
 In contrast, locations in high-density city neighborhoods often omit drive-through service.
 There are also a few locations, mostly in downtown districts, that offer a "Walk-Thru" service in place of Drive-Thru.

 McCafé

+A McCafé-branded mobile coffee truck in China, 2024.
+McDonald’s has expanded the McCafé concept through modular and mobile retail formats in parts of Asia.

 McCafé is a café-style accompaniment to McDonald's restaurants.
 The concept was created by McDonald's Australia, starting with Melbourne in 1993.
+In China, McCafé has expanded through small-format retail concepts such as kiosks, walk-up stands, and mobile coffee trucks.
+These formats support high-density areas and office districts where full restaurant build-outs are impractical.